synopsys-sig-community/synopsys-github-templates/coverity/README.md

 ![Coverity Review Feedback Screenshot](reviewComment.png)

-**Note:** A full build or auto capture is still used during pull requests - only the analysis step is incremental.
+**Note:** A full capture is still used during pull requests - only the analysis step is incremental.
 For many projects this is a good trade-off - Java for example tends to have fast build times, and by capturing the entire project the incremental analysis will have to make fewer assumptions about the code being analyzed, leading to higher confidence results.